The ACE Bachelor's Degree

 To accumulate 120 credits for the ACE bachelor’s degree, students follow this five-step sequence:

-Seminars are designed to help returning and new college students refresh their skills and prepare them to choose a major.
 Some courses meet once a week for three to four hours and are offered in the evenings and on weekends.
 In general, once enrolled, ACE students begin working on their General Education requirements.
-Most, but not all, of QC’s Gen Ed requirements are satisfied by either all or a combination of the eight mandatory and recommended ACE seminars.

 2. Life Achievement Credits

-Upon completing approximately 35 ACE credits, students can apply for life achievement credits, which can shorten the time it takes to earn a degree.
+Students can apply for life achievement credits which can shorten the time it takes to earn a degree.
 Applicants prepare a portfolio reflecting prior liberal arts learning in the workplace and/or community that may equate with courses offered at the college.
-At the orientation meeting, the ACE director will explain standardized procedures, requirements, and timetables; and help you to identify and focus on productive areas for seeking prior learning credit.
+At the orientation meeting, an ACE staff member will explain standardized procedures, requirements, and timetables; and help you to identify and focus on productive areas for seeking prior learning credit.
 Portfolios are evaluated by academic departments.

 3. Selecting a Major